So, funny story.

 Don’t get caught up in where you are (or aren’t) right now, or how steep the roller coaster incline is ahead of you.

 We believe in you.
 Always have, always will. 🙂

-Thanks for joining us in our first ten years.
-We hope you’ll stick around for the next ten, too. 🙂
+Thanks for joining us, and we hope you’ll stick around for the next ten years, too. 🙂